-DefiniGEN's wild-type pancreatic beta cells are functional human pancreatic cells displaying many of the characteristics of primary human beta cells.
+DefiniGEN's wild-type iPSC-derived pancreatic beta cells are functional human pancreatic cells displaying many of the characteristics of primary human beta cells.
 The resulting cells display a robust Glucose Sensitive Insulin Secretion (GSIS) response over a range of physiologically relevant glucose concentrations and exhibit an elevated GSIS response to key reference drugs in a similar manner to primary human pancreatic islets.
 Def-PANC WT cells can be grown in monolayer, or they can be conveniently cultured as microislets which resemble primary human pancreati islets in structure and function.
 The cells are available for key applications including drug discovery and Diabetes research.

 - Highly standardized cell product containing >97% human pancreatic cells with consistent performance and biologically relevant data